immcantation/presto/README.md

 -------------------------------------------------------------------------------

-1. The simplest way to install all Python dependencies is to install the full SciPy stack using the instructions at http://scipy.org/install.html, then install Biopython according to the [instructions](http://biopython.org/DIST/docs/install/Installation.html).
+1. The simplest way to install all Python dependencies is to install the full SciPy stack using the [instructions](http://scipy.org/install.html), then install Biopython according to its [instructions](http://biopython.org/DIST/docs/install/Installation.html).

-2. Extract the pRESTO bundle and run `python3 setup.py install --user`.
+2. Extract the pRESTO bundle and run:
+   `> python3 setup.py install --user`

 Installation - Windows